Som-Energia/somenergia-generationkwh/docs/domaincriteria.md

 ---------------------

 - Production must be divided by the total shares of each activated plant.
 [Nuria-David]
-	- Not by the total of active owned shares.
+	- Not dividing by the total of active owned shares.
 [Nuria-David]
-	- Not all the production has to be dealt if not all shares have been bought [Nuria-David]
+	- Collorary 1: when not all shares are bought, remaining production goes to the cooperative.
+[Nuria-David]
 - Plants are activated for generation at an arbitrary date.
 [Nuria-David]
 - There is no deactivation date for plants (by now, to be reconsidered later).
 [Nuria-David]
 - Activation date for owned shares is fixed by adding a given number of days (delay, _carencia_) to the purchase date [Nuria-David]